haimkastner/network-list/README.md

-# network-list
+# network-list2
 List all network devices with an hostname and a vendor.

+This fork based on https://github.com/suskind/network-list and use only to fix crash bugs when using it in linux OS.

 ## Install

-`npm install network-list --save`
+`npm install network-list2 --save`

 ## Methods: